Field Notes / AdTech

 Agentic AI in Advertising.

-At CES 2026 agentic AI was the loudest pitch in adtech, but buyers find it "more interesting than urgent."
-This field guide separates what agents actually do today from the marketing — how they differ from Performance Max and Advantage+, where the AdCP-vs-IAB-AAMP standards fight stands, the supply-side use cases already shipping, and a sober four-step path to start building.
-Includes the design behind YieldAgent, TensorOps' open-source adtech-agent substrate.
+At CES 2026, agentic AI was the loudest pitch in adtech, but media buyers find it "more interesting than urgent."
+This field guide separates what agents actually do today from the marketing: how they differ from Performance Max and Advantage+, where the AdCP-vs-IAB-AAMP standards fight stands, the supply-side use cases already shipping, and a sober four-step path to start building.
+Includes a peek into the design behind YieldAgent, TensorOps' open-source adtech-agent substrate.

-Somewhere on r/PPC right now, a local business owner is explaining how Google's "free" campaign setup torched $3,000 of ad spend in a week, and asking whether an AI agent could have done better.
-The honest answer in 2026 is: maybe parts of it — but not the parts that actually mattered.
-That gap, between what agents can genuinely run end to end and what still needs a human who understands the business, is the real story of agentic advertising this year.
+Somewhere on r/PPC right now, a local business owner is explaining how Google's "free" campaign setup torched $3,000 of ad spend in a week, and asking whether an AI agent could have done a better job.
+The honest answer in 2026 is: maybe parts of it, but not the parts that actually mattered.
+That gap, between what agents can genuinely run end to end and what still needs a human who understands the business, is the real story of agent-based advertising this year.

 What is agentic AI in advertising, and how is it different from automation?

-Agentic AI describes autonomous systems that can perceive a situation, reason through a multi-step plan, and take actions toward a goal with limited human intervention.
-In advertising, an agent might read a campaign brief, structure ad groups, set bids and budgets, generate and rotate creative, mine negative keywords, pause underperformers, and report back — pursuing an objective like a target cost per acquisition rather than executing a fixed script.
+Agentic AI describes autonomous systems that can perceive a situation, reason through a multi-step plan, and take actions toward a goal with minimal human intervention.
+In advertising, an agent might read a campaign brief, structure ad groups, set bids and budgets, generate and rotate creative, mine negative keywords, pause underperformers, and report back, pursuing an objective like a target cost per acquisition (CPA) rather than executing a fixed script.

-The contrast with conventional automation is the difference between a thermostat and a facilities manager.
-Rule-based automation and platform scripts follow if-then logic you define in advance: if cost per click exceeds X, lower the bid.
-That is deterministic and reactive.
-Generative AI, the wave that defined 2024 and 2025, produces assets and copy on request but waits to be prompted each time.
+Another element that AI systems possess, unlike other automations, is the ability to learn and improve over time based on memory.
+In classic control systems, we would implement a rule stating that if the cost per click (CPC) exceeds X, lower the bid.
+This is a deterministic and reactive process.
+Generative AI, the wave that defined 2024 and 2025, produces assets and copywriting on request but waits for a prompt each time.
 Agentic systems are goal-oriented and adaptive.
-You tell them what to achieve, and they work out how, then learn from the result.
+You tell them what to achieve, and they figure out how to do it, then learn from the result.
 Industry definitions have converged on roughly this: the use of autonomous and semi-autonomous AI agents to plan, transact, and optimize media with minimal oversight.

 Three-column spectrum from rule-based automation (thermostat) through generative AI (responder) to agentic AI (operator).
 The agentic column lists the perceive-reason-act loop and highlights that goal-orientation, not script-following, is what distinguishes it.
 Fig. 1 — A short taxonomy Rule-based · Generative · Agentic RULE-BASED if cost > X, lower bid.
 Thermostat.
 Reactive.
 Deterministic.
 Executes a fixed script.
 EXAMPLE Platform automated rules CPC bidding scripts GENERATIVE "Write me a headline."
 Responder.
 Prompted.
 Stateless.
 Produces on request.
 EXAMPLE Asset and copy generation 2024–2025 wave AGENTIC "Hit a CPA of $35."
 Operator.
 Goal-oriented.
 Adaptive.
 Perceive · reason · act.
 EXAMPLE Read brief → structure → bid → optimize → report → iterate